 True faith and courage are like a kite – an opposing wind raises them higher. – Buddha

-Summer begins, and I see change.
+In the midst of summer I see change.
 A sea change.

 You know the marker events that tend to stop you in your tracks.
 I’ve been recounting some in recent columns.
 This year, the marker events seem to coincide with something bigger than the event itself.
 Things seem to be lining up for significant change.
 Am I imagining this?
 My intuition tells me I’m not.
 My heart tells me a new cycle is beginning; and I’m in for an interesting, and probably wild ride.